kraker/second-brain/20230319223600-containerization.md

 ## Rootful vs Rootless

 Containers can have root privs or not have.
+Rootless is better for security.

+## registries.conf

+`/etc/containers/registries.conf`